Get the truth about losing weight without exercise. It is possible and can be done without gimmicks. Just follow these tips.

 They actually tell people if you are 200+ pounds then just eat your way thin and don’t exercise initially.
 They said it would be too taxing on the body with all of the weight.

-I agree that I would not recommend ANY sedentary person (regardless of size) to go from 0 to 100 too quickly and start doing plyometric exercises because it is too jolting to the body and the person would need to progress slowly but to say not to exercise at all is just careless.
+I agree that I would not recommend ANY sedentary person (regardless of size) to go from 0 to 100 too quickly.

 Tip #2: Do NOT obsess over calories

-Establish a target daily caloric intake goal from protein, carbohydrates and fat and a routine you can stick to that cuts calories so you lose weight and “learn” how much to eat so you discontinue overeating.
+Establish a target daily caloric intake goal from protein, carbohydrates and fat.
+Get a routine you can stick to that slowly cuts calories so you lose weight and “learn” how much to eat.

 So obsess over calories a little in the beginning until you get used to the adjusted amount of food you eat.

 Tip #3: Do NOT do the small change approach to lose weight